arjunmehta/heartbeats/README.md

 #### heartbeats.createHeart(heartrate, name);
 Creates and returns a new `Heart` object.

-The heart is registered in the module's list of hearts (see **heartbeats.heart()**).
+If you provide a name, the heart is registered in the module's list of hearts (see **heartbeats.heart()**).
 This is useful if you want to access heartbeats from different modules.

 ```javascript
 // a new heart that beats every 2 seconds named "heartA"
 var heart = heartbeats.createHeart(2000, "heartA");
 ```

-If you don't provide a name, the heart will be given a unique id as its name.
+If you don't provide a name, the heart will be returned but will not be added to the `heartbeats.hearts` object.

 ```javascript
 var heart = heartbeats.createHeart(2000);
 console.log(heart.name); // heart_kajg8i27tjhv
 ```

+#### heartbeats.hearts
+An object with all hearts that have been instantiated with a name.

 #### heartbeats.heart(name)
-Returns a `Heart` object from the managed list of hearts.
+Returns a `Heart` object with a name from the managed list of hearts.

 ```javascript
 // gets a heart named "heartA"